-If you think you have been treated unfairly because of your mental ill health by public services or in the workplace, this online guide (PDF) provides information on how you can comment or complain to health and social in public services or the workplace care, transport, hospitals, businesses, housing or local government in public services or the workplace.
+If you think you have been treated unfairly because of your mental ill health by public services or in the workplace, our practical guide to challenging mental health stigma and discrimination (PDF) provides information on how you can comment or complain to health and social in public services or the workplace care, transport, hospitals, businesses, housing or local government in public services or the workplace.

 Files available to download